Eyelid problems may be caused by irritation or infection. Common

 symptoms that suggest nerve problems.

-Drooping eyelids may be caused by injury to the nerves that control
+Drooping eyelids may be caused by aging, by injury to the nerves that control

 gravis.
 If the eyelids start to droop slowly over a long period of time, this